offirgolan/Purdoogle/README.md

 Purdoogle
 =========

-A Java servlet search engine and web crawler
+A Java Based Web Crawler and Search Engine

 The Database
 ============